ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign endpoint="/characteristics" %}
 {% assign summary="Deletes characteristics" %}
 {% capture description %}
 You have two options to delete characteristics, either by their paths or by their uuids.
-This means that one of the filter parameters `charPath` or `charUuids` has to be set.
+This means that one of the [filter uri parameters](#{{page.sections['dataservice']['secs']['inspectionPlan'].anchor}}-filters) `charPath` or `charUuids` has to be set.
 In both cases the request deletes the characteristic itself as well as all its children.
 {% endcapture %}

 {% assign exampleCaption="Delete the characteristic 'metal part/deviation_3' and all entities beneath it" %}